kubeshark/docs/src/pages/en/pf_ring.md

 When the operating system (OS) is busy (e.g., high CPU usage, performing other resource-intensive tasks), the efficiency of the kernel in processing these packets decreases.
 This increased load can slow down the packet processing, leading to buffer overflows and subsequent packet loss.

-### Significant Memeory Consumption
+### Significant Memory Consumption
-As packet drop number grows so does the Worker memeory consumption and the liklihood of the Worker pod getting OOM killed.
+As packet drop number grows so does the Worker memory consumption and the likelihood of the Worker pod getting OOM killed.

 ## Kernel Version Specific Kernel Module Files
 All popular kernel module files are stored in this [Docker image](https://docker.io/kubeshark/pf-ring-module:all).